ozguryazilimas/wp-postane/auto-post-thumbnail/readme.txt

 3. Sorry, no more steps :)

 == Changelog ==

+= 3.4.0 =
+* Tested with the latest wordpress release.

 = 3.3.3 =
 * Fix for SQL error begin caused due to no ID